Fujifilm X70 vs Panasonic GM5

 It is notable that the X70 has a microphone port, which is missing on the GM5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X70 and the GM5 have been discontinued, but can regularly be found used on eBay.
+Both the X70 and the GM5 have been discontinued, but can regularly be found used on ebay.
 The X70 was replaced by the Fujifilm XF10, while the GM5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X70 and GM5 can be found, respectively, in the Fujifilm X70 Manual (free pdf) or the online Panasonic GM5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X70 and the Panasonic GM5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.